sheraadams/sheraadams.github.io/README.md

 My enhancement aligns with outcome 2, developing professional, technically sound communications that are appropriately adapted to specific audiences and contexts.
 With this enhancement in mind, I considered the audience and asked myself how I could better facilitate the need for thorough, meaningful, and descriptive data visualizations to be utilized by Grazioso Salvare and their client base.
 By adding additional graphs that describe other important characteristics of our animal shelter database set, we can provide the end user with more well-rounded data from multiple categories.
 While some clients may be concerned only with the breed distribution of the pets, many clients may wish to understand additional characteristics such as outcome and age upon outcome to make more informed decisions.

 My enhancement also aligns with outcome 1, employing strategies for building collaborative environments that enable diverse audiences to support organizational decision-making.
-Providing the user with multifaceted insights can facilitate informed decisions in computer science and in business.
+Providing the user with multifaceted insights can facilitate informed decisions in computer science and business.
 The interactive dashboard allows the end user to interact through filter selection and search and visualize descriptive charts of the data depending on the selection.
 My enhancements also facilitate a collaborative environment in which many users from diverse backgrounds and technical experience can explore and understand data effectively through visualizations and graphs, ultimately supporting informed organizational decision-making.

 ## Enhancement Summary:
 - Add a bar chart that describes outcome type by count.